wendelsilverio/KML2SQL/README.md

 * Persistence.
 It will remember your username and server between uses (thanks Simon Timms!)
 * Improved error reporting to user.
 * If one of the placemarks can't be uploaded, the entire file won't fail.
 Placemarks that don't upload are noted in the error log.
-* Just a bunch of behind-the-scenes cleanup to make it less ugly.
-This code is ugly from when I was new at software, so try not to judge me. ;)
+* Just a bunch of behind-the-scenes cleanup to make it slightly less ugly.

 **11/10/2013 - v 1.2**
 * Better error reporting when something goes wrong.